Princess Hermine of Anhalt-Bernburg-Schaumburg-Hoym

-Princess Hermine of Anhalt-Bernburg-Schaumburg-Hoym (Prinzessin Hermine Amalie Marie von Anhalt-Bernburg-Schaumburg-Hoym; 2 December 1797 in Hoym, Germany – 14 September 1817 in Budapest, Hungary) was by birth a princess of the House of Ascania and by marriage an Archduchess of Austria.
+Princess Hermine of Anhalt-Bernburg-Schaumburg-Hoym (Prinzessin Hermine Amalie Marie von Anhalt-Bernburg-Schaumburg-Hoym; 2 December 1797 – 14 September 1817) was by birth a princess of the House of Ascania and by marriage an Archduchess of Austria.

 Family

-She was the eldest daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym, and Princess Amelia of Nassau-Weilburg.
-Hermine had three younger sisters: Adelheid, Emma, and Ida.
+Born into the Anhalt-Bernburg-Schaumburg-Hoym line of the House of Ascania, she was the eldest daughter of Victor II, Prince of Anhalt-Bernburg-Schaumburg-Hoym, and his wife, Princess Amelia of Nassau-Weilburg.
+Princess Hermine had three younger sisters: Adelheid, Emma, and Ida.

 Marriage

 She was married 30 August 1815 at Schaumburg Castle.
 The princess was just 17 years old when she married the 39-year-old archduke.
 Archduke Joseph had no male heirs, since his first wife, Grand Duchess Alexandra Pavlovna of Russia, died giving birth to a stillborn daughter.

-Princess Hermine also died in childbirth at the age of 19, after giving birth to fraternal twins.
-Both of her children died unmarried and without issue.
-On 24 August 1819, her husband married for a third time to her first cousin, Duchess Maria Dorothea of Württemberg.
+On 24 August 1819, two years after her death, her husband married for a third time to her first cousin, Duchess Maria Dorothea of Württemberg.